hds-sandbox/bulk_RNAseq_course/develop/index.md

 ## Syllabus

 1. Course Introduction
-2. Setup
-3. Experimental planning
+2. Experimental planning
-4. Data Explanation
+3. Data Explanation
-5. Preprocessing
+4. Preprocessing and preprocessing pipelines
-6. RNAseq counts
+5. RNAseq counts
-7. Exploratory analysis
+6. Exploratory analysis
-8. Differential Expression Analysis
+7. Differential Expression Analysis
-9. Functional Analysis
+8. Functional Analysis
-10. Summarized workflow
+9. Summarized workflow

 ## Workshop prerequisites

 -   Knowledge of R, Rstudio and Rmarkdown.
-It is recommended that you have at least followed our workshop [R basics](https://github.com/Center-for-Health-Data-Science/FromExceltoR_2022)
+It is recommended that you have at least followed our workshop [From Excel to R](https://github.com/Center-for-Health-Data-Science/FromExceltoR_2022)
 -   Basic knowledge of RNAseq technology
 -   Basic knowledge of data science and statistics such as PCA, clustering and statistical testing